COVID-19 temporarily stops Daniel Craig's return to Broadway

 Craig stars in a revival of Williams Shakespeare’s tragedy, with Ruth Negga making her Broadway debut playing Lady Macbeth.

-“Macbeth” is playing the Lyceum Theatre, with an opening set for April 28.
+“Macbeth” is playing the Longacre Theatre, with an opening set for April 28.
 Tony Award-winner Sam Gold is directing.

 According to folklore, “Macbeth” was cursed from the beginning, when a coven of witches objected to Shakespeare using real incantations and put a curse on the play.
 Other productions have been plagued with accidents.